Georgia is making its first-ever climate change plan

 This process is still in the earliest stages, but advocates said it has the potential to make a major dent in Georgia’s emissions.

-“Results follow policy,” said Chris Carnavale, the climate advocacy director for the Southern Alliance for Clean Energy.
+“Results follow policy,” said Chris Carnevale, the climate advocacy director for the Southern Alliance for Clean Energy.
 “And so having a statewide policy … to prioritize bringing home the benefits of clean energy would be tremendously helpful.”

 He and other advocates noted that Georgia has made major strides without an emissions plan, especially in large-scale solar power.

 Georgia Tech Professor Marilyn Brown said lots of communities, businesses, faith groups and others are doing their best.

 “There is plenty of climate action happening all over the state,” she said.